Repkit/PluginManager/README.md

 # PluginManager
-a simple observer pattern implementation inspired from zend-eventmanager.
+* a simple observer pattern implementation inspired from zend-eventmanager.
 For complex workflows use zend-eventmanager
+* can be easily used with zend-expressive (http://zendframework.github.io/zend-expressive) in combinations with pipes (ex: changing/add data before returning HtmlResponse)

 *PluginResponseCollection* is a copy of zend-eventmanager/ResponseCollection (http://github.com/zendframework/zend-eventmanager)